HarrySarson/eval-debug/README.md

 ## warning

-Conditionally running code dependant on whether or not debugging is enabled is an anti-pattern.
+Conditionally running code dependant on whether or not debugging is enabled can lead to errors in production code that disapear when you try to debug them causing everyone involved a lot of grief.

-This could lead to errors in production code that disapear when you try to debug them causing everyone involved a lot of grief.
+Make sure any functions used for creating logging output have no side effects.

 See https://github.com/visionmedia/debug/pull/497.